-The programme provides practicing clinicians with an academic training in the sciences underlying musculoskeletal diseases, and is designed to complement any post-graduate clinical teaching that students might be receiving in their specialist training programme.
+The Taught Master of Science in Musculoskeletal Sciences provides practicing clinicians with an academic training in the sciences underlying musculoskeletal diseases, and is designed to complement any post-graduate clinical teaching that students might be receiving in their specialist training programme.
 The course promotes an understanding of the ways in which research can be used to improve healthcare in musculoskeletal diseases.